Cross checks – automated strategy robustness tests

 Cross checks are optional additional methods that can be applied to every strategy after it is generated and passes the first filters.

-They can check strategy robustness from more points of view – by trading it on additional markets, or by using Monte Carlo methods to simulate 100s different equity curves, or even using Walk-Forward optimization or Matrix.
+Cross checks can verify strategy robustness from more points of view – by trading it on additional markets, or by using Monte Carlo methods to simulate 100s different equity curves, or even using Walk-Forward optimization or Matrix.

 The important thing is that you can use cross check filters to dismiss the strategy if it doesn’t pass the cross-check test.
 This allows you to create funnels, where strategy is scrutinized by increasingly advanced (and more time demanding) methods, and strategy that fails is automatically dropped.